-To help solve this dilemma, Lyndon State College, in cooperation with the Center for Rural Entrepreneurship, is holding its 2nd annual "Dressed for Success" event on Tuesday, April 2nd from 4 p.m. to 7 p.m. in the college's Academic and Student Activity Center (ASAC) room 100.
+To help solve this dilemma, Lyndon State's Leadership Team is launching the first annual "Dress for Success" on Tuesday, April 10 from 3 to 7 p.m. in the college's Academic and Student Activity Center (ASAC) room 100.

 The goal of the project is to provide a free business-ready outfit to each junior and senior who attends the event.
 These clothes become a foundation for the student's professional wardrobe and may be worn to interviews, presentations, internships, and in other professional circumstances.
 The needs of juniors and seniors will be prioritized but all LSC students are welcome to participate.